Burnt Oak tube station: History

-In 2018, it was announced that the station would gain step free access by 2022, as part of a £200m investment to increase the number of accessible stations on the Tube.
+In 2018, it was announced that the station would gain step-free access by 2022, as part of a £200m investment to increase the number of accessible stations on the Tube.

+In March 2025, a plaque was unveiled at the station to mark its centenary.

-Services and connections
+Services

-The station is on the London Underground Northern line, between Edgware and Colindale stations, in Zone 4.
+Burnt Oak station is on the Edgware branch of the Northern line between Edgware to the north and Colindale to the south.
 The typical off-peak service, in trains per hour (tph) is: